krishnakumar4a4/windows-drivers-rs/examples/sample-kmdf-safe-driver/README.md

 # Sample KMDF Safe Rust Driver

 A sample driver written in 100% safe Rust demonstrating request processing and cancellation.
+It mimics the behaviour of the [KMDF Echo Sample](https://github.com/microsoft/Windows-driver-samples/tree/main/general/echo/kmdf) driver in C.

 When a write request arrives it stores the request in context object and starts a timer.
 When the timer fires it completes the request.
 This simulates I/O processing on real hardware.
 At any time before its completion the request can be cancelled.